 fr.
 Florentino BOLO Jr

-Son of the Province of the Philippines, professed in the Order of Preachers in 1998.
-He was soon appointed as Assistant Master of Novices and Vice Rector of the UST Central Seminary.
+Fr.
+Florentino originates from the Philippines and was professed in the Order of Preachers in 1998.
+He was soon appointed as the Assistant Master of Novices and Vice Rector of the UST Central Seminary.
 He also assumed the offices of Secretary General of UST as well as Provincial Promoter of the Priestly Fraternities of St. Dominic.
-His apostolic engagement with the fraternities continued even as he proceeded to undertake further studies in Rome, where he was tasked by Bro.
+His apostolic engagement with the fraternities continued even as he proceeded to undertake further studies in Rome, where he was tasked by fr.
 Bruno Cadoré, OP, to work as International Coordinator of the Priestly Fraternities of the Order in 2013.
-In his final year of completing his Doctorate in Canon Law at the Pontifical University of St. Thomas Aquinas (Angelicum), he likewise served as Master of Students for the Roman Province of St. Catherine of Siena.
-Upon his return to the Philippines, his work in the Order continued as General Promoter of the Priestly Fraternities of St. Dominic since his appointment in 2016.
+In the final year of his Doctorate in Canon Law at the Pontifical University of St. Thomas Aquinas (Angelicum), he served as Master of Students for the Roman Province of St. Catherine of Siena.
+Upon returning to the Philippines in 2016, he was appointed in the Order as the General Promoter of the Priestly Fraternities of St. Dominic.

 fr.
 Michel FONTAINE

 Fr.
-Michel Fontaine entered religious life at 49.
-He has been trained in the field of nursing, social sciences, theological ethics, and bioethics.
+Michel Fontaine entered religious life at the age of 49.
+He has been trained in the fields of nursing, social sciences, theological ethics and bioethics.
 Fr.
-Michel is an honorary professor at the University of Applied Sciences and Arts of Western Switzerland (Hautes Écoles Spécialisée de Suisse Occidentale (HES-SO)).
+Michel is an honorary professor at the University of Applied Sciences and Arts of Western Switzerland (Hautes Écoles Spécialisées de Suisse Occidentale (HES-SO).
 He was also an invited professor of Epistemology of Sciences at the Institute of Higher Education and Research in Healthcare of the University of Lausanne.
-Fr.
-Michel is currently engaged in parish ministry, is a member of the Geneva Health Care Office (Bureau de la Pastorale de la Santé), and is a chaplain in medico-social facilities for the elderly.
+In addition to currently being engaged in the parish’s ministry, fr.
+Michel is a member of the Geneva Health Care Office (Bureau de la Pastorale de la Santé) and is a chaplain in medico-social facilities for the elderly.
 Finally, he is a member of the Bioethics Commission of the Conference of Churches in Switzerland.
 Fr.
-Michel lives in the Dominican community in Geneva.
+Michel resides at the Convent of Saint Dominic in Geneva.

 fr.
 Pablo SICOULY

 Fr.
 Pablo is the Socius of the Master of the Order for the Intellectual Life since 2018.
 Born in Buenos Aires, Argentina, he entered the Order of Preachers in 1979 after completing his law studies.
-He is a Doctor of Theology from the Sankt Georgen Graduate School of Philosophy and Theology (Philosophisch-Theologische Hochschule Sankt Georgen) in Frankfurt-Main, Germany and a Professor of Philosophy from the Saint Thomas Aquinas University of the North (Universidad del Norte Santo Tomás de Aquino - UNSTA) in Argentina.
+He is a Doctor of Theology from the Sankt Georgen Graduate School of Philosophy and Theology (Philosophisch-Theologische Hochschule Sankt Georgen) in Frankfurt-Main, Germany and a Professor of Philosophy from the Saint Thomas Aquinas University of the North (Universidad del Norte Santo Tomás de Aquino – UNSTA) in Argentina.
 He was Regent of Studies of his Province and Prior Provincial from 2007 to 2015.
-During this period, he served as President of the Governing Board and Grand Chancellor of the UNSTA.
-He was professor at the Dominican Center of Studies and at the Faculty of Theology of the Catholic University of Argentina (Universidad Católica Argentina) in Buenos Aires.
-From 2015 to 2018 he served as Promoter of Studies for the Interprovincial Conference of Dominicans in Latin America and the Caribbean (Conferencia Interprovincial de Dominicos en América Latina y el Caribe - CIDALC).
-He is at the moment a visiting professor at the Faculty of Theology of San Esteban (Facultad de Teología San Esteban) in Salamanca, collaborating in a joint program with CIDALC.
+During this period, he served as the President of the Governing Board and Grand Chancellor of UNSTA.
+He also worked as a professor at the Dominican Centre of Studies and at the Faculty of Theology of the Catholic University of Argentina (Universidad Católica Argentina) in Buenos Aires.
+From 2015 to 2018 he served as the Promoter of Studies for the Interprovincial Conference of Dominicans in Latin America and the Caribbean (Conferencia Interprovincial de Dominicos en América Latina y el Caribe – CIDALC).
+At the moment, he is a visiting professor at the Faculty of Theology of San Esteban (Facultad de Teología San Esteban) in Salamanca, collaborating in a joint programme with CIDALC.